StamusNetworks/scirius/doc/ruleset.rst

 .. index:: Category

-When a Source is splitted in multiple files, the set of Signatures in each individual file is called a Category.
+When a Source containing Signatures is splitted in multiple files, the set of Signatures in each individual file is called a Category.

 User actions logging